 Magento 2 has all the necessary features to help you increase the store’s SEO rankings.
 Therefore, after performing Magento 1 to Magento 2 migration, you will be able to add metatags for products, categories, and content pages; create SEO-based URLs; add alt attributes to images; use rich snippets, etc.

-Moreover, considering the fact that buyers perform more than 50% of online transactions on mobile devices, Magento 2 has introduced a responsive frontend design.
+Moreover, considering the fact that buyers perform a significant portion of online transactions on mobile devices, Magento 2 has introduced a responsive frontend design.
 Thus, your store will look good on all types of gadgets.

 Ajax cart